HoustonJ2013/Capstone_DL_Object_detection/README.md

 MIT hosts a [Scene Parsing Chanllenge](http://placeschallenge.csail.mit.edu/) in 2016 to segment and parse an image into different image regions associated with semantic categories, such as sky, road, person, and bed.
 The participants are from many famous universities and companies all over the world.
 In the end of 2017, they released a benchmark model and pre-trained model that includes many state of art deep learning architecture for semantic segmentation from the challenges.
 As a baseline model, I selected the ResNet34 with dilation modification as encoder, and C1_bilinar model as decoder.
 The reported score for this model has mean IoU of 0.327, and accuracy of 76.47%.
 The best performance from MIT baseline model options has mean IoU of 0.38, and accuracy of 78.21%.

-The network structure table can be found in this [repo](https://raw.githubusercontent.com/HoustonJ2013/Capstone_DL_Object_detection/master/netstructures/mitbaselin_report.txt)

 ## Neural Network Structure for This Project
 ### Piramid Scence Parsing Network ([Tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow), [Caffe](https://github.com/hszhao/PSPNet))